alishagurnani/AlishaGurnani/README.md

 ### Hi there 👋

+#### I'm a recent graduate from Columbia University with a Master's in Quantitative Methods in the Social Sciences.

+#### This repository holds my Final Thesis project from the program.
+My thesis is titled "Overeducation: The Effects of the Great Recession on the Labor Market"
 <!--
 **alishagurnani/AlishaGurnani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.